 Salary Series: How Much Does a Web Designer Make?

-Finding a way to balance a steady paycheck with work that lets you show off your creativity and design sensibilities is a perennial challenge for creative types — but it’s a challenge that can be more than met with a career in web design.
+Finding a way to balance a steady paycheck with work that lets you show off your creativity and design sensibilities is a perennial challenge for creative types — but it’s a challenge that can be met with a career in web design.

-Getting the most basic part of the question out of the way first, according to Indeed.com the average entry-level web designer rate per hour is $22.62, which over the course of a year averages out to a salary of $42,934.
+Getting the most basic part of the question out of the way first, in the United States, according to Glassdoor the average web designer salary is $58,517.

-Yes, there are tech roles that pay more, but if you’re someone with a background in traditional print or graphic design, a jump to web design can be a pretty seamless transition.
-And—unlike those traditional jobs than can be hit or miss as media continues to go more and more digital— web design jobs are plentiful, with Indeed.com listing over 15,000 positions as of this writing.
+Yes, there are tech roles that pay more, like programmer jobs, but if you’re someone with a background in traditional print or graphic design, a jump to web design can be a pretty seamless transition — and won’t require another bachelor’s degree, graduate study, or any other certifications.

-Once you have three or more years of experience in the field and can qualify for senior level positions, Indeed’s average salary moves up to $53,877 (and peaks as high as $118,809 for senior designers who add UX design skills and experience to their resume).
+Your experience level also affects your salary.
+Once you have three or more years of experience in the field and can qualify for senior level web designer positions, Glassdoor’s average salary moves up to $80,816 (and peaks as high as $129,187 for senior web designers who add UX design skills and experience to their resume).

 Here’s a breakdown of how the average entry-level salary varies between East and West Coast (New York and Los Angeles) and between high cost of living city and low cost of living city (we’ve used San Francisco and Salt Lake City as our examples).

 San Francisco: $79,141

 And if you’re wondering what specific skills you’ll need to start working in web design and making these salaries?